Pirates pitcher Jameson Taillon is Tuesday’s Box-Toppers Player of the Day.

 American League Batter of the Day—Kaleb Cowart of the Angels hit a go-ahead grand slam and tripled, going 2-for-4, scoring once and driving in five runs, in the 9-7 win over the Athletics.

 National League Batter of the Day—Jorge Alfaro of the Phillies hit a three-run homer and went 3-for-3, scoring once and driving in three runs, in the 5-2 win over the Mets.

 Alfaro had a Box-Toppers game score Tuesday of +3.0 to earn Player of the Game honors over teammate and pitcher Aaron Nola (5.2IP 6H 2R 2BB 9K ND), who had a game score of +2.2.
-Nola is sixth in Box-Toppers season player rankings with 19.1, second among NL pitchers.
+Nola is fourth in Box-Toppers season player rankings with 20.1, second among NL pitchers.

-Rankings—Indians pitcher Corey Kluber rises from sixth to fifth place in Box-Toppers season player rankings after earning Player of the Game honors Tuesday.
+Rankings—Indians pitcher Corey Kluber maintains his sixth-place spot in Box-Toppers season player rankings after earning Player of the Game honors Tuesday.

 Kluber (8IP 8H 3R 2BB 11K W in the 5-3 win over the White Sox) earns 1.0 Box-Toppers point, giving him 19.7 for the season.
 He ranks fourth among AL pitchers.

 Kluber also now has 107.1 career Box-Toppers points, 65th among all players since 1995, when Box-Toppers tracking began.
 With his point Tuesday, he passes two players on the “all-time” list—Frank Thomas (106.2) and White Sox pitcher James Shields (106.4).
 Kluber now trails 64th-ranked player Lance Berkman (108.1).
 Kluber ranks 19th among active players in career points.